Naija Super 8: Organisers partner Custodian Life Assurance as sponsors -

 Flykite Productions, organisers of Naija Super 8, have announced leading insurance firm, Custodian Life Assurance Limited, as one of the sponsors of the football tournament.

-The announcement, made in a statement issued by the organisers on Thursday, followed the signing of a sponsorship agreement with Custodian Life Assurance Ltd.
+The announcement, made in a statement issued by the organisers my followed the signing of a sponsorship agreement with Custodian Life Assurance Ltd.

 According to the terms of the agreement, the insurance firm will provide robust insurance cover for 598 participants across the two phases of the tournament.
 Beneficiaries include players and officials of the participating football clubs, match officials, football authority figures and the organisers.